retentioneering/retentioneering-tools/docs/source/user_guides/eventstream.rst

             timedelta_unit='m',
             only_adjacent_event_pairs=False,
             upper_cutoff_quantile=0.1

         )

 .. figure:: /_static/user_guides/eventstream/timedelta_upper_cutoff_quantile.png

-If we set both of these parameters and boundaries will be calculated simultaneously and truncated afterwards.
+If we set both parameters, boundaries will be calculated simultaneously and truncated afterward.

 Let us turn to another case.
-Sometimes we are interested in looking only at events that appear within a user session.
-If we have already split the paths into sessions we can use ``weight_col='session_id'``:
+Sometimes we are interested in looking only at events within a user session.
+If we have already split the paths into sessions, we can use ``weight_col='session_id'``:

 .. code-block:: python